 Other Interesting Films

-- Parallel is a 2020 science-fiction thriller directed by Isaac Ezban.
-The film follows a group of entrepreneurs who discover a mirror that takes them to …Read More »
+- Old is a 2021 thriller directed by Night Shyamalan.
+The film follows a group of holiday-goers who are happy to be at a private beach for the afternoon, …Read More »

-- Barry's Time Travel Review Score Mechanics Repercussion Coherence Rewatchability 3.8 BaTTR Score What’s BaTTR Score?
-Hi, this is Barry, and welcome to my site.
-After …Read More »
+- Barry's Time Travel Review Score Mechanics Repercussion Coherence Rewatchability 2.1 BaTTR Score What’s BaTTR Score?
+Haunter is a 2013 horror movie that features time loops …Read More »

 - Barry's Time Travel Review Score Mechanics Repercussion Coherence Rewatchability 2.5 BaTTR Score What’s BaTTR Score?
-Hi, this is Barry, and welcome to my site.
-The …Read More »
+The Jacket is a 2005 science-fiction psychological-thriller directed by John Maybury. …Read More »

 Barry is a technologist who helps start-ups build successful products.
 His love for movies and production has led him to write his well-received film explanation and analysis articles to help everyone appreciate the films better.
 He’s regularly available for a chat conversation on his website and consults on storyboarding from time to time.